bholeneha/Stock_Analysis/README.md

 The refactored code significantly reduced the time required to execute the macros.
 The code executed roughly 0.65 seconds faster than the original code.

 ### Advantages and Disadvantages of Refactored Code

+#### Advantages of Refactoring the Code

+Refactoring the code helps the code look cleaner, easy to maintain, makes the code more efficient to run.

+#### Disadvantages of Refactoring the Code

+Refactoring the code maybe time consuming, makes it more complex and does not improve the code's functionality.

 What are the advantages or disadvantages of refactoring code?